-A kitchen remodel can have an enormous impact on the quality of daily life, not to mention a home’s value.
-Most homeowners will spend about $150 per square foot remodeling their kitchen, but careful planning can help make the investment have a greater impact.
-On average, a kitchen remodel costs $25,499.
+A kitchen remodel can have an enormous impact on the quality of daily life in a home, not to mention a home’s value.
+A kitchen remodel costs between $14,551 and $40,541, with a national average of $26,240.

-When researching kitchen remodeling or kitchen renovation costs, homeowners will run across several terms whose meanings seem the same, similar—or downright confusing.
-If you’re planning to work with a contractor, it’s important to make sure you know what you’re asking for by clarifying the lingo of the kitchen project.
+When researching “kitchen renovation” or “kitchen remodeling cost,” homeowners will run across several terms with the same meaning or similar ones.
+Homeowners who are planning to work with a contractor will want to make sure they know what they’re asking for by clarifying the lingo of the kitchen project.

 Remodel vs. Renovation

-Expansion goes a step beyond renovation or remodeling.
+Expanding a room goes a step beyond renovating or remodeling.
 This type of project includes reframing a space, removing walls, and increasing the overall footprint of a kitchen.
-Often, an expansion involves combining a disused formal dining space with a smaller kitchen to create a more expansive cooking, eating, and gathering space that is more suited to the family’s lifestyle, or incorporating a kitchen into a great room for a more open plan.
+Often, an expansion involves combining an unused formal dining space with a smaller kitchen to create a more expansive cooking, eating, and gathering space that is better suited to the family’s lifestyle, or incorporating a kitchen into a great room for a more open floor plan.
 Expanding a space comes with a higher price tag because of all of the plumbing, electrical, and framing work that is involved.

 Factors in Calculating Kitchen Remodel Cost